 TOPICS IN THIS SOLUTION

-In the old days of computing before graphical user interfaces, everything used a command line interface that required users to type out commands.
+In the old days of computing before graphical user interfaces, everything used a command line interface that required users to type out text commands.
 Even after graphical user interfaces became the standard, some CAD programs still required users to use a command line interface to perform basic CAD software tasks.
 This clunky and outdated method of design is still in use today.
-While these commands can be universal and adaptable to many design tasks, it makes it difficult for anyone but a master designer to use these programs for PCB design.
+While these text commands can be universal and adaptable to many design tasks, it makes it difficult for anyone but a master designer to use these programs for PCB design.

 Instead of giving in to the old way of executing basic design functions from a command line console, you need design software that uses a fully graphical interface for all your design tasks.
 Only Altium Designer integrates your critical design tools into a single software platform with a neat, intuitive graphical interface.
 You’ll have full access to your critical design tools within a single program without memorizing command line entries.

 Older PCB design software platforms continue to enforce an outdated workflow that ruins your productivity and requires significant time to come up to speed.
 Some platforms separate features into multiple programs with inconsistent features and different workflows.
 Other programs force you to perform basic design tasks using command line entries, forcing you to memorize commands or constantly refer to tutorials and documentation.

 The new paradigm in PCB design is integration.
 Integrated design software unifies all your tools in a single program and enforces a consistent workflow.
 You won’t have to switch between moules or type in entries in a command line to perform basic design tasks.
 Instead, you’ll be able to access all the tools you need in a single graphical interface.